A Phoenix Too Frequent: Television adaptations

 The first television broadcast was in June 1946 on BBC Television, based on the original Mercury stage production, featuring Hannen, Summerfield and Wheatley.
 There were further BBC television versions in 1951, featuring Jessie Evans, Diana Graves and John Justin, 1955, featuring George Cole, Jessie Evans and Noelle Middleton, and 1972, featuring Lynn Farleigh as Dynamene, William Gaunt as Tegeus and Julia Sutton as Doto.

 In 1955 a version was broadcast on West German television.
-The cast comprised Sigrid Marquardt, Käte Jaenicke and Günther König.
-The following year a production was broadcast on Danish television.
+The cast consisted of Sigrid Marquardt, Käte Jaenicke and Günther König.
+The following year, a production was broadcast on Danish television.

 A version aired in 1957 on Australian television, on the ABC at a time when Australian drama production was rare.
 Produced by Paul O'Loughlin, it aired live in Sydney on 24 July 1957, and a recording was later broadcast in Melbourne.
-The cast comprised Dinah Shearing as Dynamene, James Condon as Tegeus and Audrey Teesdale as Doto.
+The cast consisted of Dinah Shearing as Dynamene, James Condon as Tegeus and Audrey Teesdale as Doto.